RichStone/learnmnemonics/README.md

 ## TODOs

-  TODO:
 - [x] show all brain specific showing the same as in public but without the whole turbo stuff
 - [x] create a major system with brain in seeds
 - [x] check Brain sees good stuff when going to the brain major system show page
 - [x] make quick links and metadata nice in Brain show page
 - [x] use cards for Brain#show pegs
-- [ ] make similar in public
+- [x] make similar in public

+Conversion:

+- [ ] add `resource_id` to Conversion ActiveModel and params
+- [ ] validate resource to be copied exists
-- [ ] convert a major system to a user's major system (only once)
+- [ ] convert a major system to a brain major system (only reference images, not hard copy)
+- [ ] add conversion limit

+Next up:

 - [ ] add spaced repetition gem
 - [ ] add footer
 - [ ] add heroicon gem for icons https://github.com/bharget/heroicon